luissv7/microbiome-workshop-2018/_posts/2018-11-15-Analysing-16S-data-part-1.markdown

 > Have a look at the format of the output file `otu_map.uc`.
 Can you identify the information in
 > each column? <br>
-> Can you fine a line in this file that begins with "N"?
+> Can you find a line in this file that begins with "N"?

 The output file generated when matching sample sequences to OTUs is in [USEARCH cluster format][usearch-clusterformat].
 It contains the best OTU match (if any) for each